This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-If your baby developed cerebral palsy because of medical negligence and mistakes, you have the legal right to file a cerebral palsy claim for compensation against the negligent party.
+If you believe your baby developed cerebral palsy because a medical professional made mistakes when providing care, you can file a cerebral palsy claim for compensation.
 Compensation can help you pay for the overwhelming expenses associated with caring for a child with cerebral palsy.

 What Is a Cerebral Palsy Claim For Compensation?